Video: how tax on rental income is calculated

 Completing a tax return for rental income

 If you don't already receive a tax return, you must notify HMRC of any rental income by 5 October after the end of the tax year (5 April).
-You will usually need to fill in a tax return if you earn money from renting out property.
+You will usually need to fill in a self-assessment tax return if you earn money from renting out property.

 Main tax return